winitzki/scall/tutorial/programming_dhall.md

   in e_div_mod b
 ```

-The function `e_div_mod` can be rewritten as a hylomorphism if we find a functor `P` such that the code of `e_div_mod` is expressed as a composition of three functions:
+The HIT algorithm rewrites the function `e_div_mod` as a hylomorphism by finding a functor `P` such that the code of `e_div_mod` is expressed as a composition of three functions:

 - A function `coalg` of type `Int → P Int`.
 - A recursive call to `fmap_P e_div_mod`, where `fmap_P` is the functor `P`'s `fmap` method.
 This gives a function of type `P Int → P (Int, Int)`.